Starting from:

 From Emulation to Parameterization

-These are not cosmetic parameters.
-They expose the internal mechanics of a modeled object.
+The following parameters are not cosmetic; they expose the internal mechanics of a modeled object:

 Behavior Over Presets